 A lack of support for mental health in the workplace can lead to increased sickness absence, raised staff turnover and a huge loss in productivity.
 It is so important to have strategies, tools and, initiatives in place to promote good mental health at work and help those who may be suffering.
 If people feel they are supported, they will be more likely to talk to someone if they are suffering and address their issues early on.

 What can employers do?

 As an employer, you can help manage and prevent stress by improving conditions at work.
 Providing mental health first aid training to managers or designated first aiders can help improve mental health in the workplace, reduce absences associated with it and improve productivity.
-Kays Medical can provide full-day Mental Health First Aid Courses for your business in line with HSE recommendations.
-Those who partake in the course will be able to; define mental health, identify individuals who are in crisis and may benefit from a contact with a Mental Health First Aid trained individual, communicate effectively with those in crisis, design and implement a basic plan of action for individuals at risk and implement positive changes within the workplace regarding mental health.
+Kays Medical can provide full-day Mental Health First Aid Courses for your business in line with HSE mental health recommendations.
+Those who partake in the course will be able to; define mental health, identify individuals who are in crisis and may benefit from a contact with a Mental Health First Aid trained individual, communicate effectively with those in crisis, design and implement a basic plan of action for individuals at risk and implement positive changes towards mental health in the workplace.

-As part of our Occupational Health Services, Kays Medical can also provide Stress Risk Assessments to HSE management standards.
+As part of our occupational health services, Kays Medical can also provide Stress Risk Assessments to HSE management standards.
 It is essential that workplaces understand the origins of stress and put controls in place to manage it effectively.
 Many workplace managers find dealing with workplace stress extremely challenging and are often confused by the stress risk assessment that employers have a legal duty to undertake and act on.
-Kays Medical can provide businesses with these assessments, and our Occupational Health specialists can help deal with workplace stress issues effectively and sensitively and deliver an appropriate risk-based solution.
+Kays Medical can provide businesses with these assessments, and our occupational health specialists can help deal with workplace mental health and stress issues effectively and sensitively and deliver an appropriate risk-based solution.